ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 you'll probably eliminate them *in your mind*, which means entire classes of mistakes/bugs are gone!

-## Don't forget about "soft" skills!
+## 2.2.
+Don't forget about "soft" skills!

 This was prompted by my preparation for Amazon's and Facebook's interview processes.
 Soft skills are really important.
 Most engineers underestimate the importance of soft skills in coding interviews and do not prepare effectively as a result.
 Preparing just a little bit puts you ahead of the pack.
 It's definitely worth investing an afternoon don't you think?

-Here's a list of questions/prompts to prepare:
+### 2.2.1.
+Questions to prepare for
+Here's a list of questions/prompts to prepare.
+I gathered this list as I went through interviews.
+Being prepared for those will get you 95% of the way there and you probably won't feel surprised by any "soft" questions anymore:

 *   Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem and how did you determine the course of action?
 What was the outcome of that choice?
 *   When did you take a risk, make a mistake, or fail?
 How did you respond, and how did you grow from that experience?